davikrehalt/blog/Zeta2.md

 Let's think about this story a little bit more.
 The Frobenius on the l-adic etale K-theory can be constructed by the following.
 Take a category $C$ over $\mathbb{F}_q$, and base-change to $\bar{\mathbb{F}_q}$.
 This has a canonical arithmetic (non-linear) Frobenius.
 This gives the action of arithmetic Frobenius on the bott-inverted étale cohomology.
 For p-adic cohomology theory, one relates cyclotomic
 Frobenius on TP to the Absolute Frobenius on Crystalline cohomology and use that to conclude.
-(Add more about this later?)
+(Maybe a later post will touch on this)
 Hence, the story really starts with just a $\mathbb{F}_q$-linear category.
+For the l-adic story see (Clausen-Mathew, Antieau-Mathew-Naumann-Noel, Antieau-Mathew-Morrow.
+For the p-adic story, there's Nikolaus-Scholze, and Tabuada

 By the way, the above story sheafifies to a scheme of course.
 Given a QC sheaf of categories, we can decategorify with l-adic or p-adic.
 By G-L theory, we can translate the pushforward (do nothing) and pullback (QC pullback) of categories to the analogous operations on
 (2-periodic) sheaf theories.
 One can comtemplate a proof of Weil conjectures using QC sheaves of categories (conjecturally follows from the theory at a point--$\mathbb{F}_q$-linear smooth proper categories.

-Now that we've established the definitions of the cohomology theories, let us see how this allows the resolution of Weil Conjectures.
+Now that we've established the definitions of the cohomology theories, let us see how this allows us to attack the Weil Conjectures.
 By the formula of the Zeta function we gave last time, we have
 $$Z(s) = \exp(\sum_{n=1}^{\infty}{\frac{Tr(q^{-ns}Fr^n| H(X)}{n}})$$